Working meeting with representatives of the World Bank

 The working meeting was opened by Mukhamed Khamukov who reported that in 2016 FAS had exposed 416 anticompetitive agreements, including 330 cartels.
 Successful collusion exposure was facilitated, in particular, by the electronic tender system, enabling to remotely identify signs of bid-rigging at tenders throughout the entire Russia.
 He said: “FAS took on board electronic criminal science”.

-The World Bank officers emphasized that few competition authorities in the world use such technologies to expose violations.
+The World Bank officials emphasized that many competition authorities in the world use IT forensics for cartel detection and investigation.

 FAS representatives outlined the most interesting cases and investigations of Russian competition authority.
 Fore example, Head of FAS Department for Regulating Communications and Information Technologies, Elena Zaeva discussed the conditions of an amicable settlement reached in April 2017 with Google, in particular, on the injunction to Google to exclude anticompetitive requirements from agreements with mobile devices vendors, restricting installment of application and services of other developed.
 Elena Zaeva added: “In decision on cases on digital markets it is especially important to consider opinions of end consumers.
 Consumer poll conducted by FAS in Russia showed that Russian consumers do not tend to search for alternative applications so pre-installment is the best way to disseminate applications.